brooksvb/codepath-encryption/README.md

 - Although my symmetric encryption page seemed to be functioning correctly for any input I gave it, it failed to decrypt the message from task 2 (returned empty string).
+- If I had more time I would like to make the agents and messages pages more robust by adding checks and behaviors for when viewing an invalid (nonexistent) agent id, viewing messages from invalid agent id's, etc.
+- Once again, although my signature functions seem to work perfectly fine for any input I give them, for all the preexisting messages in the database the function claims the signature is invalid.
+- I'm confused what the issue is.
+For messages that I have created and inserted into the database using the dropbox, the signature check is working correctly.
+It makes me suspect that I'm incorrectly using the OpenSSL functions.

 ## License